Ann Browne

 Ann Gertrude Browne-John (born 28 June 1955) is a Trinidadian former cricketer who played as a right-handed batter.
-She appeared in 11 One Day Internationals for the West Indies between 1993 and 1997, including captaining the side in nine matches.
+She appeared in 11 One Day Internationals for the West Indies between 1993 and 1997, including captaining the side in nine of those matches.
 She played domestic cricket for Trinidad and Tobago.

-Her sisters Beverly and Louise also played international cricket.
-She was appointed as Lead Selector for the West Indies women's team in 2019.
+Her sisters Beverly and Louise also played international cricket for the West Indies as well as for Trinidad and Tobago.
+She was appointed the Lead Selector for the West Indies women's team in 2019.